 Welcome to our accessible sailing and powerboating information page.
-Ages 6 – 96 welcome.
+Ages 6 and upwards (no upper age limit).
 If you have any kind of impairment, physical disability or learning disability we have scheduled sessions every week.
 Private sessions also available.
 Stay active and enjoy being on the water.

 See below specific information for the boats, timings, how to book and also links to our Story Boards (step by step guides with pictures for what the sessions involve).

 Please click here for our location and contact details link if you have any further questions and to get in touch.